-The mode register is used to define the specific mode of operation of DDR SDRAM device.
-This definition includes the selection of a burst length, a burst type, a CAS latency and an operating mode, as shown in the Mode Register Diagram.
+The mode register is used to define the specific mode of operation of DDR SDRAM devices.
+This definition includes the selection of a burst length, a burst type, a CAS latency and an operating mode, as shown in Figure 4, Mode Register Definition Diagram, on page 8.
 The mode register is programmed via the MODE REGISTER SET command (with BA0 = 0 and BA1 = 0) and will retain the stored information until it is programmed again or the device loses power (except for bit A8, which is self-clearing).